btomwhitehead/terraform-notes/modules.md

 built to understand the standard module structure and use that structure to generate documentation, index modules for the module registry, and more.

-1. Root module.
-Terraform files must exist in the root directory of the repository.
+1. Root module: Terraform files must exist in the root directory of the repository.
   This should be the primary entrypoint for the module and is expected to be opinionated.

 2. `README.md`.
 The root module and any nested modules should have README files.